Endometriosis and Chronic Pelvic Pain

-How Endometriosis can cause or contribute to chronic pelvic pain and what pelvic floor therapy can do to help alleviate it.
+How Endometriosis can cause or contribute to chronic pelvic pain, and what pelvic floor therapy can do to help alleviate it

 Endometriosis is a condition where endometrial-like tissue grows outside of the uterus (endometrial tissue is tissue that usually grows inside of the uterus and sheds each month).
-The most common area for it to grow is in the abdominal cavity, where it can implant of the surface of other structures including the ovaries, bladder, rectum, and along the walls of the abdomen and pelvis.
+The most common area for it to grow is in the abdominal cavity, where it can implant on the surface of other structures including the ovaries, bladder, rectum, and along the walls of the abdomen and pelvis.

 Actress Lena Dunham has been vocal about her experiences with endometriosis, most recently publishing an essay in American Vogue on electing to have a total hysterectomy after years of chronic pain due to the condition.